mborne/docker-geoserver/README.md

-# mborne/geoserver
+# mborne/docker-geoserver

-> This repository is kept to give a example on how to build docker image.
+> [DEV] This repository is kept to give a example on how to build docker image.
 [Explore available available images for geoserver Docker Hub](https://hub.docker.com/search?q=geoserver).

 ## Description